 Eight strategies represent the H2P Consortium's efforts to enact transformative change in healthcare education.
-Six of these strategies focus on student competencybuilding and healthcare employment success:
+Six of these strategies focus on student competency-building and healthcare employment success:

-- Recognize skills and knowledge gained by students through enhanced credit for prior learning (CPL) processes designed to accelerate time to completion; - Provide contextualized and integrated developmental education that improves students' foundational skills and the likelihood that they will earn a credential; - Offer healthcare occupations core curriculum that expands access to diverse student populations, raises student awareness of career options, and prepares students for the rigor of healthcare studies; - · Implement incumbent healthcare programs that advance lower-skilled healthcare workers into professional positions; - Provide intrusive retention and student success services to foster student success in their career pathway; and

-Build industry-recognized stackable credentials and incumbent healthcare programs that align education
+- Recognize skills and knowledge gained by students through enhanced credit for prior learning (CPL) processes designed to accelerate time to completion; - Provide contextualized and integrated developmental education that improves students' foundational skills and the likelihood that they will earn a credential; - Offer healthcare occupations core curriculum that expands access to diverse student populations, raises student awareness of career options, and prepares students for the rigor of healthcare studies; - Implement incumbent healthcare programs that advance lower-skilled healthcare workers into professional positions; - Provide intrusive retention and student success services to foster student success in their career pathway; and - Build industry-recognized stackable credentials and incumbent healthcare programs that align education pathways to the labor market and accelerate time to completion.

 The other two strategies demonstrate a larger commitment to transformative change in healthcare education and training in and beyond the H2P Consortium.
 These strategies include enhanced data and accountability systems, including sustaining and scaling these reforms, and galvanizing a national movement to reform healthcare education.
 The Consortium works in partnership with major healthcare employers and workforce partners to effect transformative change on a national scale.
 Through strategic development of networked partnerships, the Consortium is leveraging the national TAACCCT stage to build interest in curriculum reform, most notably scaling the healthcare occupations core curriculum.
-Please see OCCRL (2015) Third-party Evaluation of Implementation of the Health Professions Pathways Consorium: Nine Co-Grantee College Site Reports for in-depth description of the implementation of strategies by H2P.
+Please see OCCRL (2015) Third-party Evaluation of Implementation of the Health Professions Pathways Consorium report for indepth description of the implementation of strategies by H2P.